Modern Slavery Statement

 SUPPLY CHAIN

-Although the Company’s main business partners are located in Europe, it sources goods, services and/or product such as textiles from the Indian subcontinent and Asia, including Pakistan, Cambodia, Laos, Vietnam, China and Bangladesh.
+Although the Company’s main business partners are located in Europe, it sources a majority of goods, services and/or product such as textiles from the Indian subcontinent and Asia, including Pakistan, Cambodia, Laos, Vietnam and Bangladesh.

 The Group continues to work to rationalise its panel of business partners.
 This rationalisation should facilitate the implementation of the Group’s ethics values, including the fight against modern slavery and human trafficking.